TheToriqul/DNS/README.md

 </p>
 </figure>

 * **Mail Server Lookups (MX Records):** These records specify the mail servers responsible for receiving emails for a particular domain.
-When you send an email to [email address removed], DNS uses MX records to locate the correct server to deliver your message.
+When you send an email to [toriqul.int@gmail.com](mailto:toriqul.int@gmail.com), DNS uses MX records to locate the correct server to deliver your message.

-* **Subdomain Management (CNAME Records):** A website can have subdomains like [invalid URL removed] or [invalid URL removed].
+* **Subdomain Management (CNAME Records):** A website can have subdomains like [https://thetoriqul.netlify.app/](https://thetoriqul.netlify.app/).
 CNAME records allow you to point a subdomain to another domain name, essentially creating an alias.

 * **Load Balancing (A Records and DNS Round Robin):** Websites with high traffic might have multiple servers hosting the same content.
 DNS can distribute incoming requests among these servers using A records and a technique called round robin.
 This ensures smoother performance and prevents overloading any single server.